Bobby Witt Jr. Player Props: Royals vs. Angels

-Bobby Witt Jr. and his .381 on-base percentage over his past 10 games (96 points higher than his season-long percentage), will be in action for the Kansas City Royals against the Los Angeles Angels and Griffin Canning on June 17 at 4:10 PM ET.
+On Sunday, Bobby Witt Jr. (batting .342 in his past 10 games) and the Kansas City Royals face the Los Angeles Angels, whose starting pitcher will be Tyler Anderson.
+First pitch is at 2:10 PM ET.

-In his previous game he had a one-hit performance (1-for-3) against the Angels.
+He collected four RBI (going 2-for-5 with a double) in his last game against the Angels.

 Bobby Witt Jr. Game Info & Props vs. the Angels